 1. Days Like These (That 70’s Show in the U.S.)

-To give you a quick sense as to how this fared when broadcast in 1999 on ITV, only 10 of the 13 episodes produced were broadcast while it’s American counterpart, That 70’s Show, ran for 8 seasons and 200 episodes.
+To give you a quick sense as to how this fared when it broadcast in 1999 on ITV, only 10 of the 13 episodes produced were broadcast, while its American counterpart, That 70’s Show, ran for eight seasons and 200 episodes.
 The UK version was directed by Bob Spiers, who directed the second series of Fawlty Towers, the early series of Absolutely Fabulous and worked as director/producer on a number of well-known British sitcoms including Dad’s Army, Are You Being Served?, Murder Most Horrid, French and Saunders and A Bit of Fry and Laurie.